Old town Osnabrück

-Osnabrück's old town (German: Altstadt) is the historic and original core of the city Osnabrück, it is also called Heger Tor Viertel.
-Osnabrück is a city in Lower Saxony, Germany, with a population of 166,136 (2013).
-The old town offers shopping, small cafés, alleys with historical buildings and the most of Osnabrück's sights as for example the cathedral and the town hall.
+Osnabrück's old town (German: Altstadt) is the historic and original core of the city Osnabrück, Lower Saxony, Germany, also called Heger Tor Viertel.

 History

 The city was founded 780 by Charlemagne, king of the Franks.
 Around 800 made Charlemagne the area to the new bishopric and the missionary Wiho became Osnabrück's first bishop.
-The town walls with its towers from this time are the borders for the old town nowadays.
+The town walls with its towers from this time are the borders for the old town.

 Osnabrück played an important role in the Thirty Years' War.
 The war that was mainly fought in central Europe was one of the longest and most destructive conflicts in European history.
 Initially the war started between Catholics and Protestants, although they were all Christians.
 As the time and the war drew on the conflict became more general involving most of the great powers in Europe.

 Between May and October 1648 were the peace treaties signed in Osnabrück and Münster.
 The Peace of Westphalia ended with that the Thirty Years' War and Osnabrück became the city of Peace with many historical artifacts from this time.

 Tourism and sights

-Osnabrück's old town offers a lot of tourist attractions, many cafés and restaurants with a romantic atmosphere and most of Osnabrück's historical sights.
-Following a selected list of Osnabrück's landmarks.

 Cathedral

-As the cathedral church of the bishopric Osnabrück the Sankt Peter cathedral has a huge historical impact on the city.
-The cathedral was first ordained 785 by Bishop Agilfred from Lüttich.
-But the church had to be rebuilt twice.
-The second one was destroyed by a devastating fire in 1100.
-During renovation work from 1218 to 1277 the cathedral got his shape it has until today.
+The Sankt Peter cathedral of the Osnabrück bishopric was first ordained 785, and rebuilt twice.
+The second one was destroyed by a fire in 1100 and renovated from 1218 to 1277.
 The cathedral has two towers.
-The slimmer one, the northwest tower counts to the most beautiful towers of the Romance time because of his round window line.
-The other tower was replaced in the 15th century by a bigger late Gothic tower.
-Until today the cathedral is opened every day and the mass is held every morning.
+The northwest tower is source; the other was replaced in the 15th century by a larger Gothic tower.